Non-traditional Student Housing

 Non-traditional Student Housing Eligibility

 A limited number of units are available for on campus students who meet some of the traditional Student Housing eligibility but may have situations which prohibit them from traditional campus living.
-Non-traditional housing units may be available for the following students:
+Subject to the priority placement criteria in the Student Housing Handbook, non-traditional housing units may be available and prioritized for the following students:

 • 1.
-Student with no more than two child dependents.
+Student who meets the primary or secondary priority population criteria with no more than two child dependents.
 Child dependents must be under age 12 at time of move in/renewal, or;

 Non-traditional Student Housing Room Prices